 The Maori refer to New Zealand as Aotearoa, which means land of the long white cloud and the South Island as Te Wai Pounamu which means the waters of greenstone.
 Te Ika a Maui means fish of Maui and is the Maori name for the North Island.

-We will pick you up from the Airport on May 15th.
+Let us know your travel plans and we will pick you up from the airport on May 13, 14 or 15th.
 You may feel like just relaxing however there is plenty to do once you arrive.
+Most of the city centre attractions are within walking distance.
+When we are traveling we’ll take care of the driving so you can enjoy the scenery!

 May 15-16, Day 1 & 2: Christchurch (Otautahi): Visit galleries, museums, punt down the Avon River, and enjoy the excellent wine and cuisine of New Zealand.
 The city was devastated by an earthquake in 2011 and is now on the road to recovery.
 Read more…